 military clothing dogma.

-When the weather turned colder as it frequently does in the UK, even during the so-called summer months, we pulled on the Jersey Heavy Wool, known to us and all squaddies as the ‘woolly pulley’.
+When the weather turned colder as it frequently does in the UK, even during the so-called summer months, we pulled on the Jersey Heavy Wool, known to us as the ‘woolly pulley’.
 It was actually the only piece of kit initially issued to me that fitted properly.
-However, these sweaters tended to make it look as if you were wearing a colostomy bag when worn over lightweights belted with the vile plastic army issue belt.
+However, these sweaters tended to make it look as if you were wearing a colostomy bag when worn over lightweights belted with the vile, green plastic army issue belt.

 we were not allowed to wear our smart-looking RCT stable belts in my unit, but it

 wasn’t for want of trying.
 We did manage to get permission to wear the

 metal RCT badges for our shirt epaulettes, but these were only ever worn